 - Consider taking anti-inflammatory medication or pain reliever if needed.

-While the initial pain of these stings should subside relatively quickly, for some people, their venomous sting can be life-threatening.
+While the initial pain of these stings should subside relatively quickly, for some people, their venomous sting can cause allergic reactions and even become life-threatening.
 Call 911 or seek immediate medical attention if you are allergic to these insects, think you may be, or you're experiencing any severe symptoms.
 Signs of a serious allergic reaction may include difficulty breathing, throat or tongue swelling, rash or hives, vomiting, nausea, and more.